138 Famous Warren Buffett Quotes. Money & Investing Explained

 “Our favorite holding period is forever.”

-Focusing on the long-term is what Warren preaches; this is another example to help people relax about their investments and focus on the long-term future.
+Focusing on the long-term is what Warren preaches; this is another example of helping people relax about their investments and focus on the long-term future.

 “Focus on return on equity, not earnings per share.”

-This refers to focusing on the value of a company, not the speed of their earning increases.
+This refers to focusing on the value of a company, not the speed of its earnings increases.

 “What the wise do in the beginning, fools do in the end.”

-The wise people here are people like Buffett who find great companies at low market valuations and buy them.
+The wise people here are people like Buffett, who find great companies at low market valuations and buy them.
 The fools are the majority of investors who jump on the investing bandwagon too late when the share price is so high it is difficult to make a good profit.
-Towards the end of a stock market crash, everyone is selling their holdings (the fools), whereas the wise are buying.
+Towards the end of a stock market crash, everyone sells their holdings (the fools), whereas the wise buy.

-“Nobody buys a farm based on whether they think it’s going to rain next year.
+“Nobody buys a farm based on whether they think it will rain next year.
 They buy it because they think it’s a good investment over 10 or 20 years.”

 “Lethargy bordering on sloth should remain the cornerstone of an investment style.”

-Referring to day traders and swing traders, Buffett warns against frequent trading.
-Lethargy and sloth also mean not to be an active investor trading the markets every day; let the businesses you buy work for you in the long-term.
+Buffett warns against frequent trading, referring to day traders and swing traders.
+Lethargy and sloth also mean not being an active investor trading the markets daily; let the businesses you buy work for you long-term.

 “Opportunities come infrequently.
 When it rains gold, put out the bucket, not the thimble.”

-If you do find a great investment opportunity, grab it with both hands, and enjoy the windfall, do not be overly cautious.
+If you find a great investment opportunity, grab it with both hands and enjoy the windfall; do not be overly cautious.

 “Turnarounds seldom turn.”

-“Buy companies with strong histories of profitability and with a dominant business franchise.”
+“Buy companies with strong histories of profitability and a dominant business franchise.”

-The common theme of competitive advantage and the ability to scale is the mantra here.
-Buffett has a set of specific investing rules that he follows to find companies with great histories of growth and stability.
+The mantra here is the common theme of competitive advantage and the ability to scale.
+Buffett follows a set of specific investing rules to find companies with great histories of growth and stability.

 “Time is the friend of the wonderful company, the enemy of the mediocre.”